Asian stocks sink for 2nd day after Wall Street slide

 Stocks usually end the year with a flourish.
 But investors worry global economic growth is cooling and the U.S. could slip into a recession in the next few years.

-U.S. markets are cooling after "years of outperformance" and working off "overvaluation in some areas" such as major tech companies, said Shane Oliver of AMP Capital in a report.
+After "years of outperformance," U.S. markets are working off "overvaluation in some areas" such as major tech companies, said Shane Oliver of AMP Capital in a report.

 Premium content for only $0.99